| |

 Alley Pizza were closed on Sunday.
 Not sure how a pizza place is

 closed on Superbowl Sunday but what the hell do I know.
+The pizza came in two waves, first in the

 1st quarter, and then in the stressful 3rd quarter which was